Web Automation: Getting Started with Website Test Automation

-Those tests that are repeatable, demand complex calculations, and fast validation are great candidates for automated testing.
+Those tests that are repeatable, demand complex calculations, and fast validation are great candidates for web automation testing.
 Some examples are regression testing, smoke testing, performance testing, and functional testing.

-That apart, automaton testing is also great for tests that need quick analysis or tests that need to validate functionalities that must be tested repeatedly with numerous data sets.
+That apart, automation testing is also great for tests that need quick analysis or tests that need to validate functionalities that must be tested repeatedly with numerous data sets.

 Tests that are time-intensive, monotonous, and need complex processing typically require repetitive testing.
 Running an automation feasibility analysis is also a good way to identify the candidates best suited for automation.

 Benefits of Web Test Automation?

 Web automation testing offers several advantages for organizations and software development teams.
 Here are the key benefits: